blabla1337/skf-flask/skf/markdown/knowledge_base/105-knowledge_base--Malicious_intent--.md

 This should also mean that authorized administrators must have the capability to verify the integrity of all security-relevant configurations to ensure that they have not been tampered with.

+Determine also that the business logic of high value transactions is not imported from untrusted third party libraries.

 Note:
 Studies have shown backdoors written by employees with malicious intend wil propably do this within